Boeing replaces executive who oversaw 737 Max, other planes

 Boeing is replacing the head of its commercial-airplanes division as it struggles with a crisis created by two deadly crashes of its newest airliner.

 Boeing said Tuesday that Kevin McAllister is out as chief executive of Boeing Commercial Airplanes.
-He's being replaced Stanley Deal, who has been leading the company's services division.
+He is being replaced by Stanley Deal, leader of Boeing's services division.

 The shake-up in Boeing's top ranks comes just days after the release of internal communications that showed a senior test pilot experienced serious problems while testing flight-control software for the 737 Max on a simulator.